eliotmayer/PDF_Combiner/README.md

 ## Usage

 1. Start the app.
-2. Click "Select Folder" and select the fold of PDF files to be combined.
+2. Click "Select Folder" and select the folder of PDF files to be combined.
 3. Click "Combine Files" to combine the files into a single PDF in the Combined sub-folder.
 4. Optionally, click "Open Output Folder" to open File Explorer to the Combined sub-folder.